nuzonnah/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays lines containing "root" and three lines after them
+displays all lines in the file /etc/passwd that do not contain "bin"